UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 This ensures that they don't activate immediately in an unfair-fashion to the player.

 - Get rid of dark-egg, it's bad and dumb.
-Replace with something better please.
+Replace with something better please-
 IDEA:
-"Spawn null-slots with keys inside"
-"Spawn 3 null-slots.
-Spawn a key for each item"
+- "Spawn 3 null-slots.
+Spawn a STUCK key somewhere random on the plot"

 - Activations-cap: